Skip to content

 1. Legal Causes for Eviction

-Under California law, a landlord is legally allowed to evict a tenant and terminate the lease agreement for the following reasons:
+Under the California eviction laws, a landlord is legally allowed to evict tenants and terminate the lease agreement for the following reasons:

 • Failing to pay rent.